New Truck route plan attempts to reconcile conflicting interests | The Bay Observer

 - Removal of Trucks on Cannon Street between Sherman and Downtown.
 This area is also served by a bike lane, and the incompatibility of truck routes and bike lanes was a frequent comment in public information sessions.

 - Large sections of downtown restricted to trucks of five axles or less.
-The study noted that there will be a tradeoff with this restriction because larger trucks will have to wind there way through the reduce number of streets they are allowed to use, and this will result in more driving time and more greenhouse gases.
+The study noted that there will be a tradeoff with this restriction because larger trucks will have to wind their way through the reduced number of streets they are allowed to use, and this will result in more driving time and more greenhouse gases.

 - Removal of Trucks on James street south of Main